iqm-finland/qiskit-on-iqm/docs/user_guide.rst

        but need some information on how it was done.
 This can happen, for example, when you use pre-implemented algorithms and experiments in Qiskit, where the implementation of the said algorithm or experiment takes care of delivering correctly transpiled circuits to the backend.
 This callback method gives you a chance to look into those transpiled circuits, extract any info you need.
+As a side effect, you can also use this callback to modify the transpiled circuits in-place, just before execution, however we do not recommend to use it for this purpose.

 If the IQM server you are connecting to requires authentication, you will also have to use